monowireless/mwings_arduino/README.md

 To initialize TWELITE, you need to pass a `HardwareSerial` instance for communication with the parent device over UART.

-You can enable the status LED or set the channel and application ID of the connected TWELITE.
+You can enable the status LED and set the channel and application ID of the connected TWELITE.

 ``` c++
     // Initialize TWELITE